showmik/intisarbnaim.github.io/cs-02-why-c-sharp/index.md

 ### 6. C# is open-source
 C# is now open source and free.
 You don't have to spend a single penny to use C#.

-### 7.C# developers are in high demand in the job market
+### 7. C# developers are in high demand in the job market

-C# skills are in high demand all over the world including in Bangladesh.
-If you can master C# well, then there is no fear of starving for a lack of jobs.
+C# skills are in high demand all over the world including Bangladesh.
+If you can master C# well, then there is no fear of starving due to a lack of jobs.

 ## Conclusion

 Almost all programming languages have similarities, the only difference is in grammar.
 So, if you can master one language well, you can quickly learn others as needed.
-Whatever the first language, your aim now is to grasp the programming concepts well.
+Whatever the first language is, your aim now is to grasp the programming concepts well.
 And in this case, C# is a good choice because of its simplicity.